 URL | The URL over which the output requests are sent. | String |

 HTTP method | The HTTP method for the request.
-Choices include POST, PUT, and DELETE | String |
+Choices include POST, PUT, and DELETE. | String |

 POST body | The JSON Arcade expression. | Arcade Expression |

-Content-Type | The Content-Type header for outgoing requests.
+Content-Type | The content-type header for outgoing requests.
+Choices include the following:

 | String |

-Authentication type | Choose between no authentication, Basic, or OAuth authentication.
-If Basic authentication is configured, additional fields will appear to enter username and password.
-If OAuth authentication is configured, a popup window will appear to configure:
+Authentication type | Choose between None (no authentication), Basic, or OAuth authentication option.
+If the Basic authentication option is configured, additional fields appear, prompting you to type your username and password.
+If the OAuth authentication option is configured, a pop-up window appears, allowing you to configure the following:

-Once the above are specified, the connection will be tested and you must click to identify the access token in the JSON response. | various parameters |
+Once the above are specified, the connection is tested.
+You must click to identify the access token and refresh token in the JSON response. | Various parameters |

-URL Parameters | Optional URL parameters that are included in the URL of the HTTP request sent to the specified website.
-While parameters can also be set in the URL parameter above, the URL parameters entered here as separate parameters override any matching parameter supplied in the URL parameter.
-URL parameters defined in this parameter will always be URL encoded. | Key-Value Pair |
+URL parameters | Optional URL parameters that are included in the URL of the HTTP request sent to the specified website.
+While parameters can also be set in the URL parameter above, the URL parameters entered here as separate parameters override any matching parameter specified in the URL parameter.
+URL parameters defined in this parameter are always URL encoded. | Key-Value pair |

 Custom headers | Optional custom headers that are included in the HTTP request sent to the specified website.
-For example, custom headers can be used to specify a third-party API key or authorization header. | Key-Value Pair |
+For example, custom headers can be used to specify a third-party API key or authorization header. | Key-Value pair |

 Considerations and limitations